yannickseurin/crypto-book/src/cryptographic-notions/games-models-and-assumptions.md

 However, there is no proof that DL $\leqq$ CDH (except in very specific situations).
 Hence, the assumption that CDH is hard is (for most groups) stronger than the assumption that DL is hard.

-Another way [Proposition 1](#prop:reduction) is often used in cryptography is for security proofs.
+Another way {{ref: prop:reduction}} is often used in cryptography is for security proofs.
 Here, $X$ is some hardness assumption such as DL and $Y$ is a security game, say unforgeability (in the precise sense of EUF-CMA security in the random oracle model) of Schnorr signatures.
 Then, a security proof for Schnorr signatures consists in proving that $X$ reduces to $Y$, i.e., the DL problem reduces to the EUF-CMA security of Schnorr signatures in the ROM.
-By [Proposition 1](#prop:reduction), if DL is hard, then Schnorr signatures are EUF-CMA secure in the ROM.
+By {{ref: prop:reduction}}, if DL is hard, then Schnorr signatures are EUF-CMA secure in the ROM.

 ## Idealized Models